gvSIGAssociation/gvnix/readme.md

 * https://gvnix.googlecode.com
 * http://listserv.gva.es/cgi-bin/mailman/listinfo/gvNIX_soporte
 * http://www.gvpontis.gva.es/cast/gvnix
-* If you use Twitter, you're encouraged to follow @gvnix and we appreciate youur mentions.
+* If you use Twitter, you are encouraged to follow @gvnix and we appreciate your mentions.

 Need more info ?
 ----------------